NVIDIA/cutlass/media/docs/cute/01_layout.md

                               make_stride(4, make_stride(2,1)));
 ```

+The `make_layout` function returns a `Layout`.
+It deduces the returned `Layout`'s template arguments from the function's arguments.
+Similarly, the `make_shape` and `make_stride` functions
+return a `Shape` resp. `Stride`.
+CuTe often uses these `make_*` functions,
+because constructor template argument deduction (CTAD)
+does not work for `cute::tuple` as it works for `std::tuple`.

 ## Using a `Layout`

-The fundamental use of a `Layout` is to map between logical coordinate space(s) and index space.
+The fundamental use of a `Layout` is to map between logical coordinate space(s) and an index space.
 For example, to print an arbitrary rank-2 layout, we can write the function

 ```c++
 template <class Shape, class Stride>